Naveen77qwerty/Authentication-Storage/README.md

-Here's a well-structured `README.md` file tailored for your password manager project on GitHub:

----

 # 🔐 Secure Password Manager

 A command-line based password manager written in Python that allows you to **store**, **generate**, **update**, **view**, and **delete** encrypted passwords securely using hashing and encryption techniques.